User-created data source: Spark SQL

 • CLB

 • Instance ID: The ID of the CLB instance.
-Log on to the CLB console and obtain the instance ID from the instance list.
+To find the instance ID, log on to the CLB console and go to the Instances page.

 • Region: The region where the instance is located.
-Log on to the CLB console and view the region in the upper-left corner of the Instances page.
+To find the region, log on to the CLB console and check the upper-left corner of the Instances page.

 SSH